 The hood lock will only be engaged if the vehicle hood is fully open.
-Once it is fully open, the hood lock will automatically engage and will need to be disengaged by operator to close the hood.
+Once it is fully open, the latch will automatically engage and will need to be disengaged by the operator.
 The release lever for the hood lock is located near the front hinge of the hood.